wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react/fme-react-initialization.md

 In some cases, you might prefer not to wrap your application with the `VWOProvider` component.
 For example, you may want finer control over when and how the SDK is initialized, or you might need to integrate it into an existing setup where using a provider is not feasible.

-VWO FME React SDK allows you to bypass the provider and directly work with its methods.
+VWO FE React SDK allows you to bypass the provider and directly work with its methods.
 This gives you the flexibility to manually initialize the SDK and manage feature flag evaluations, user targeting, and other SDK operations programmatically.

 You can implement this approach using the example below: